tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 I knew my friend was right.
 I’d known it before ringing.
 Known it the second I locked eyes with the strange man, whose form looked less and less human with every passing moment.
 But every jolt of dread was counteracted by a fresh surge of endorphins.
 I kept envisioning my new life.
 The one I’d been chasing for a decade.
 And I did what I was always going to do.
 I scribbled my name and the date on the contract, then I thrust it back into Heath’s hands.

-The man smiled, rolled off the edge of the chair, and stood with the hunch in his back seeming to worsen, much like his rolling eyes.
+The man smiled, rolled off the edge of the chair, then stood with the hunch in his back seeming to worsen.

 “I hope this mends you,” Heath whispered ominously, before passing through the revolving doors.

-That very same evening, before I’d even done a thing, the growth began.
+That very same evening, before I’d done a thing, the growth began.
 My follower count on each social platform rose into the thousands, driven by some marketing scheme I hadn’t even seen unfold.
 But I wasn’t complaining.
 I was happy to let Heath work his magic.
 Happy to let him keep his secrets, given that there were results on Day 1.

-The following day, I received a thin, brown parcel in the post.
+The following morning, I received a thin, brown parcel in the post.
 Inside was a packaged version of my unofficially released debut album, The Land, which had been collecting dust on SoundCloud for years.
 The vinyl sleeve depicted a sprawling forest of fir trees which stretched beyond the horizon.

-I found a slip of paper at the bottom of the brown parcel.
+I also found a slip of paper at the bottom of the brown parcel.

-*Sign below, Mr Fen Davies, and grant Red & Tinny Records the authority to officially release your debut album on Friday 3rd November, 2023.*
+*Sign below, Mr Fen Davies, if you grant Red & Tinny Records the authority to officially release your debut album on Friday 3rd November, 2023.*

 I signed my name without bothering to call Paul and endure another lecture.
 I posted the letter immediately, but wondered how it would even arrive in time for Mr Heath Brandon to release my album the following day.

-It was only later, upon admiring the mock-up vinyl of my debut album for a second time, that my opinion started to shift.
+It was only later, upon admiring the mock-up vinyl of my album for a second time, that my opinion started to shift.
 That the sky-scraping trees took on new life.
-The forest was still striking, but it struck me with dread, not wonder.
+The artwork was still striking, but it struck me with dread, not wonder.
 And the longer I eyed the landscape, the more I felt threatened by the watching woodland.
-The more I imagined, in the darkened recesses of the forest, eyeballs rolling into the back of skulls, yet still somehow seeing me.
+The more I imagined, in the darkened recesses of the forest, eyeballs rolling into skulls, yet still somehow seeing me.

 I flipped the vinyl sleeve over, not wanting to tarnish this exciting day.
-The day that, hopefully, would precede my meteoric rise to fame.
+The day that I hoped would precede my meteoric rise to fame.
 I predicted, of course, a modest start.
-Whatever marketing campaign Heath had planned, I expected my subscriber count on YouTube to reach a thousand.
+Whatever promotional campaign Heath had planned, I expected my subscriber count on YouTube to reach several thousand.
 And I was excited for that.
 I was prepared for that.
 Nothing more.

-There was more.
+But there was much more.

 I woke on Friday morning with a heavy, rattling head.
 A wallet loaded with loose change.
 The groggy sensation that follows a restless night.
 Giddy anticipation had kept me fidgeting in bed.
 And if I’d known that The Land was scheduled for a midnight release, I wouldn’t have slept at all.
 I would’ve been glued to social media as the unprecedented whirlwind began.

-Instead, I unlocked my phone to find a storm that had already been raging for hours.
+Instead, I unlocked my phone, around ten in the morning, to find a storm that had already been raging for hours.

 What the fuck, Fen?
 I just listened to The Land.
 I’m sorry for being an arse.
 If I’d known you were sitting on such a gem, I’d have been screaming at you to sign the contract.
 You’re incredible.
 Incredible.
 Incredible.
 Incredible.

-I smiled at the gushing message from Paul, though I was simultaneously irritated that he hadn’t been quite so mesmerised by The Land when I finished it three years earlier.
+I beamed happily at the message from Paul, though I was simultaneously irritated that he hadn’t been quite so mesmerised by The Land when I finished it three years earlier.
 The music was the same.
 Only my status had changed.
 Still, that thought quickly drowned in an avalanche of noise.
 A staggering number eyeballed me from the bottom of my screen.
-Atop the YouTube app was a red, bloated notification bubble, holding an integer that seemed to be a glitch.
+Atop the YouTube app was a red, bloated notification bubble, presenting an integer that seemed to be a glitch.

 46,568.

 Heart squirming on my tongue, I hurriedly scrambled to check my channel.
 The notifications were real.
-I had 317 subscribers on Thursday evening.
+I had 3170 subscribers on Thursday evening.
 By 10:20am on Friday morning, I had 259,679 subscribers.
 My videos had views in the hundreds of thousands.
 And the Spotify streaming figures were just as mind-melting.

 I received mentions on social media from everyone I knew and nearly everyone I didn’t know.
 Mr Lewis called me apologetically, begging for me to sign with his label.
 I declined.
 I didn’t need him.

-My accounts had skyrocketed in traction across all platforms.
+My social media accounts had skyrocketed in traction.
 Even the ones I’d abandoned years earlier.
-And this was only the first day.
+And this was only the beginning.
 Friday 3rd November, 2023.
 By the evening of the following Friday, nobody would know my name.
 I begged for them to forget.

 Heath and I only corresponded by post, and there was a frequent stream of letters.
 Back and forth.
 I sent each response to the following address: